bolotnikov/gamedevland/docs/tower-defense.md

 - the reward amount for killing

 To render one tile, which is the atlas frame, we have previously developed the `Tile` class.
 Since the image of an enemy is also a tile, we can create the `Enemy` class, which will be a child of a `Tile` class.
-All we need to do is pass the correct frame index to the constructor of the `Tile` base class.
+All we need to do is to pass the correct frame index to the constructor of the `Tile` base class.
 And now we can get these numbers from the config:

 ``` javascript
 import { Tile } from "./Tile";